yurm04/CISC2350/notes/lecture5/1-AssignmentRepo.md

 	cd cisc2350-assignments
 	```
 4. In your new assignments directory, initialize a git repository using the `git init` command.
 This will create a new git repo in the assignment directory.
 5. In the same directory, run the `touch` command to create a new `README.md` file.
-This will create an empty `README` folder so that we have something to commit.
+This will create an empty `README` file so that we have something to commit.

 	```
 	touch README.md